google-deepmind/mujoco/doc/XMLreference.rst

 :ref:`actuatorgravcomp<body-joint-actuatorgravcomp>` attribute is "true", this sensor will also measure contributions by gravity compensation forces (which are added directly to the joint and would *not* register in the :ref:`actuatorfrc<sensor-actuatorfrc>`) sensor.
-This type of sensor is important when multiple actuators act on a single joint or when a single actuator act on multiple joints.
+This type of sensor is important when multiple actuators act on a single joint or when a single actuator acts on multiple joints.
 See :ref:`CForceRange` for details.

 .. _sensor-jointactuatorfrc-name: